section-engineering-education/engineering-education/content/articles/building-simple-maps-using-leaflet-js/index.md

 This tutorial will show you how to build an easy and mobile-friendly map using the leaflet.js library.

 ### Prerequisites
-To grasp this guide, the reader must have a level of knowledge on:
+To follow this guide, the reader should understand:
 - [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript).
 - [HTML (Hypertext Markup Language)](https://developer.mozilla.org/en-US/docs/Web/HTML).
 - [CSS (Cascading Style Sheet)](https://developer.mozilla.org/en-US/docs/Web/css).